mnr/writing-wip/dimensions_living_book/Bingo.md

 Nickel Bingo is the second notable thing in the above sentence.
 There are *other* bingo games during the week, notably candy bingo and jewelry bingo, but these are minor-league compared to nickel bingo.
 If you win at candy or jewelry bingo, you get to choose a piece of candy (or a piece of jewelry).
 But, *you don't have to put anything in the cup to play*.
 For these games, you can show up empty-handed and still win.
 The bingo sharks take part in these lesser events, but only as a side to the big event on Thursday evening.

 Very few men take part in candy or jewelry bingo.
 I have asked the activity coordinators if there is ever gun bingo, fishing lure bingo, or whiskey bingo. (answer: *no!*) I've thought of organizing an underground bingo association for the men; the poorly lit basement would be ideal for a cigar-smoking, whiskey-drinking, Friday night game.
 So far, I have abstained from instigating this clandestine event.
-I don't want to be the cause (or subject) of an *official memo* on appropriate evening activities.
+I don't want to be the cause (or subject) of an *official memo* on inappropriate evening activities.

 ::: {.callout-note icon="false"}
 ## Official Memos